 Address: 18 Phipp St, London EC2A 4NU

-Leroy is a wine bar & restaurant in Shoreditch from Sommeliers Ed Thaw and Jack Lewens.
+Leroy is a wine bar & restaurant in London's Shoreditch from Sommeliers Ed Thaw and Jack Lewens.
 It opened shortly after their original venture Ellory in Hackney closed in March of 2018.
 As well as sharing a name with two great producers (Richard in the Loire, Lalou in Burgundy) Leroy was serendipitously one of their pet names for Ellory, since many people were unable to pronounce it correctly.
 Inside it’s light but cosy, simply decorated with some elegant wine prints on the wall.
 The menu aims for simplicity and flavour – food that is thoughtful but not showy.
-The cod’s roe and crisps and quail skewer...
+Leroy is a place to stop in for...